OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/01 Azure AD Auth Prerequisites/hands-on-lab.md

 ## Objectives

 - Connect your Office 365 Azure Active Directory to your Azure subscription.
-- Add an Azure Active Directory Application to your Office 365 Tenant's Active Directory to allow authentcation from your Android or iOS app.
+- Add an Azure Active Directory Application to your Office 365 Tenant's Active Directory to allow authentication from your Android or iOS app.

 ## Prerequisites
 1. You must have an Office 365 tenant and Azure Subscription to complete this lab.
 If you do not have one, the lab for **[O3651-7 Setting up your Developer environment in Office 365](https://github.com/OfficeDev/TrainingContent/blob/master/O3651/O3651-5%20Getting%20started%20with%20Office%20365%20APIs/Lab.md)** shows you how to obtain a trial.